Meningococcal disease

 - laboratory workers who handle meningococcus

-- university students living in residential colleges (particularly in their 1st year)5,7,82,83
+- university students living in residential colleges (particularly in their 1st year)5,7,88,89

-- exposure to cigarette smoke and smokers (who are more likely to carry meningococcus)
+- exposure to cigarette smoke and being a smoker (due to higher rates of carrying meningococcus)

 - intimate kissing with multiple partners